 I like strawberry jam on toast, scones, as a dollop on warm custard and, yes, even in my dark fruitcake that I make in the Fall.
 But, one of the most marvelous ways to enjoy strawberry jam is on fresh homemade biscuits still warm from the oven.
 For some reason, the flavour of strawberry jam always seems more true when the jam is served on a plain tea biscuit along with a nice cup of freshly brewed tea.
 Perhaps this is why, of all the varieties of jams available, strawberry is typically the quintessential variety found on traditional afternoon tea tables.

 The recipe I used to make strawberry jam this year comes from Anna Olson of the food network.
 This recipe does not make a large batch of jam – it yields approximately 6 cups.
 It is a fairly sweet jam and I think the amount of sugar could be reduced by ½ cup to 3½ cups (instead of 4 cups the recipe calls for).
 However, degree of jam sweetness is one of personal preference and much depends on the variety of strawberries being used and how much natural sugar the berries already contain.
 This is not a super-thick jam and it does not use pectin.
+I found I had to boil it longer than the recipe directions said.
+In fact, I boiled it near an hour to get it thick enough for my liking.
 The flavour is really good and authentic.
 One thing I do is use a potato masher to crush up some, but not all, of the berries because I like some chunks of berries in my jam but not so many that it makes it difficult to spread.

 One of my favourite pastimes is to relax and enjoy an afternoon tea.
 No better way than with a cuppa, fresh tea biscuits, and newly made strawberry jam.
 It’s a great way to enjoy the fruits of jam-making labour!